-Problems with Digestion
+Problems With Digestion

 If you feed guinea pigs with too many green peppers, they can disturb their digestive tract and this can lead to diarrhea, gases, or vomiting.
-Guinea pigs have a very sensitive digestive system, so you need to be careful with the serving sizes you give to them because they sometimes don’t know when to stop eating.
+Guinea pigs have a very sensitive digestive system.
+So, you need to be careful with the serving sizes you give to them because they sometimes don’t know when to stop eating.

 Can Guinea Pigs Have Green Peppers Every Day?

-So, how often can guinea pigs eat green peppers?
 It’s recommended to give them a small amount of green pepper 2 or 3 times per week.
 This is an appropriate and safe amount of green bell peppers per week.
 This will provide them with enough good nutrients.

 Can Guinea Pigs Eat a Whole Green Pepper?

 Guinea pigs shouldn’t eat a whole green pepper, because this amount of green pepper is just too much for one guinea pig.
 You need to regulate the serving size of green bell peppers that you feed to your guinea pig.
 Overfeeding them can cause digestion problems.
 Also, there are possible health risks that can appear if your guinea pigs eat too many green peppers, that we’ve mentioned above in the risk section.